Advertisement

 Robert Trent Jones Golf Trail At Capitol Hill: The Judge

 Appropriately named for its location just outside Alabama’s state capital, the Judge course at Capitol Hill opens with one of the more memorable holes on the Trail.
-The opener plays straight down hill to a green perched along the backwaters of the Alabama River.
-With water in play on 14 of 18 holes, the Judge—currently ranked fifth on our Best in Alabama list—demands your best ball-striking, most notably on the island-green par-3 sixth.
+The par-4 first lunges off a cliff nearly 100 feet straight down hill to a slender fairway that sneaks toward a green perched along the backwaters of the Alabama River.
+The majority of the course wanders the isolated low country near the river, slipping between meadows, forest and marshy bogs with water in play on 14 of 18 holes.
+Ranked seventh on our Best in Alabama list, The Judge is a strict sentencer demanding your best ball-striking, most notably on the island-green par-3 sixth.

 View Course